 Today we visit the highlands of Santa Cruz to observe the Galapagos Giant Tortoise in its natural surroundings.
 This area is also famous for amazing lava tunnels, some which are over 1km long!
 From this elevation the panoramic views of other islands is stunning.
 Later in the day we head to Tortuga Bay, a beautiful beach with fine white sand, to visit marine iguanas do some kayaking, or to soak up some sun.

-Before bidding farewell to the Enchanted Islands, we pay a visit to Lonesome George at the Charles Darwin Research Station.
+Before bidding farewell to the Enchanted Islands, we visit the Charles Darwin Research Station.
 Inaugurated in 1964 and based in Puerto Ayora on Santa Cruz Island, the Charles Darwin Research Station is the one place where visitors can easily see the famous Galapagos Tortoises, which may live up to two hundred years.
 This is also the training centre for naturalist guides who accompany all visitors landing at more than 40 approved sites on the islands, and members of the international scientific community often come to study at the station.
 This is a great opportunity to observe many species of tortoises and land iguanas in captivity, brought back form the brink of extinction.
 After a transfer over the island of Santa Cruz, we arrive at Baltra Island for our return flight to Quito.
 Upon arrival in Quito, transfer to the hotel for one last night on the town.
 Our representative in Quito will be able to advise you and help with some of the many day tours available in and around Quito.
 Approximate Distance: 970km Estimated Travel Time: 3 hours (By flight)

 Depart Quito at any time.